erymuzuan/rx/source/web/web.sph/docs/WorkflowDesigner.md

 </tbody></table>

 ##Toolbox
 Toolbox represent a floating palletes on your right(or bottom).
 It consist of 4 tab pages.
+You can close the toolbox by clicking on the `x` on the top right corner, to re open the toolbox use `[Ctrl] + [Alt] + x`

 ![Toolbox](http://i.imgur.com/LJXnbaI.png)